usnistgov/policy-machine-core/mkdocs/docs/obligations.md

 ### Create Action
 Create

-1. A rule
+  - A rule
-2. A set of nodes and assign them to a set of containers
+  - A set of nodes and assignments to containers
 #### rule
 ```yaml
 create: